Areas of Practice

 FAX: +1 202 429 3902

 Dr. Mitchell Cheeseman is a managing director at Steptoe, where he is a member of the Environment & Life Sciences Group.
 He has 20 years of experience as an official at the US Food and Drug Administration.
-Dr. Cheeseman primarily assists manufacturers achieve and document regulatory compliance for products regulated by FDA and EPA.
+Dr. Cheeseman primarily assists manufacturers in achieving and documenting regulatory compliance for products regulated by FDA and EPA.
 He also provides the same assistance to clients marketing such products in the European Union (EU), China, South America and Asia.
 He has experience assisting such manufacturers with issues regarding both premarket approval and compliance issues as well as postmarket issues including compliance with the Food Safety Modernization Act (FSMA) and implementing regulations.
 He provides strategic advice in support of product research and development to optimize return on investment with respect to regulatory requirements and market entry.